brijs/Sonos-Controller-Saavn/README.md

   - Don't modify other items in config.py

 - To run the application server in a **Virtualbox VM**:
-  - In the project directory, simply run `vagrant up`.
+  - In the project directory, simply run `vagrant up --provider=virtualbox`.
 (You need to install virtualbox & vagrant for your host OS prior to this)
   - The server should be accessible at https://localhost:5000.
 You should get a welcome message.
+- To run the application in AWS
+  - Update Vagrantfile with your AWS credentials (access key, secret key, keypair name, private key file)
+  - Run `vagrant up --provider=aws`
+  - Note that, only sonos related API calls will not work (only saavn calls will work) since this app server needs to be in the same home network.
+Alternatively, VPN may be set up to make it work from AWS.
 - To run the application server **locally**, there are a few additional steps:
   - Generate a self-signed SSL certificate in `/home/vagrant/certs/`.
 An example command: